 Jessica Wallenfels is a director/choreographer and educator.
 She creates new work that is music and movement-driven as artistic director of Many Hats Collaboration, and also works as a freelance director/choreographer and educator.
 She teaches movement, devising and acting.

-Recent professional work includes direction and choreography of "The Snowstorm," a new work blending movement, theatre, and live classical music.
+Original works with Many Hats Collaboration include "The Snowstorm," “Find Me Beside You,” “Truth and Beauty,” “Rest Room,” “Mutt,” “Stages,” and “Break, Then Open.”
 'Snowstorm' was included in Coho Productions 2014-2015 season and won the Drammy Award for Outstanding Production.

-Wallenfels holds a BFA in Acting from California Institute of the Arts and attended Dell’Arte International.
-She is a four-time Drammy Award winner for Outstanding Choreography and a PAMTA Award winner for Outstanding Choreography; Many Hats Collaboration and Coho Productions share the Drammy for Outstanding Production, 2014-2015.
+Wallenfels holds a BFA in Acting from California Institute of the Arts, attended Dell’Arte International and holds an MFA in Directing from the University of Portland.
+She is a four-time Drammy Award winner for Outstanding Choreography and a PAMTA Award winner for Outstanding Direction and Choreography; Many Hats Collaboration and Coho Productions share the Drammy for Outstanding Production, 2014-2015.